fmachados/grinnell/README.md

 ```

 ## Installation
-grinnell needs a series of packages for GIS & ENM, as well as Rtools.
+grinnell needs a series of packages for GIS & ENM.
 Here you can check if you have them and install them:
 ```
 # Dependencies
-packages <- c("devtools", "raster", "rgdal", "rgeos", "scales", "installr") req_pack <- packages[!(packages %in% installed.packages()[, "Package"])]
+packages <- c("devtools", "raster", "rgdal", "rgeos", "scales") req_pack <- packages[!(packages %in% installed.packages()[, "Package"])]

 if (length(req_pack) > 0) {install.packages(req_pack, dependencies = TRUE)}